 deb based distributions.
 The package name will

 New versions of the Fedora will leave yum and start using dnf so we will use the following command in order to install Git on Fedora.

 $ sudo dnf install git

 Install Git On Windows

-Git developers provides prebuild binaries for Windows versions.
-We will download these binaries from following link.
+Git developers provide prebuild binaries for Windows versions.
+We will download these binaries from the following link.

 After clicking download we will redirected into following URL which is git version 2.18 release files.